DePaul University > Academics > Undergraduate > Majors > Economics (LAS)

 DePaul’s economics department is located at the Loop campus in downtown Chicago, in the center of the city’s financial district, giving you opportunities to intern and work professionally with leading companies in the business sector.

-We also offer a combined bachelor’s + master’s degree programs include a combined bachelor’s + master’s degree in Economics and Economics Policy Analysis or Secondary Education Social Sciences degree.
-Both programs allow you to complete a bachelor’s degree and a graduate degree in five years.
+Our combined bachelor’s + master’s degree programs include a combined bachelor’s + master’s degree in Economics and Economics Policy Analysis or Secondary Education Social Science.
+Both programs allow you to complete a bachelor’s degree and a graduate degree in as few as five years.